kljensen/article-to-markdown/README.md

 The filing was a crucial step before Mr. Bankman-Fried’s sentencing on March 28, when the federal judge overseeing his case, Lewis A. Kaplan, will decide how long to imprison the one-time billionaire on charges that carry a maximum sentence of 110 years.
 But it was only one prong of a long-shot strategy orchestrated by Mr. Bankman-Fried’s family and friends to reverse his conviction and engineer a public reappraisal of his leadership at FTX.
 ```

+## Related projects

+There are many.
+This is the one I actually use: [mrusme/reader](https://github.com/mrusme/reader).